paaak911/Stock-Trading-Emulation-System-STES-for-High-School-Students/README.md

 I also learned about database using a custom dbConnector to execute SQL commands and MS Access to create a database with an ERD design of 10 linked tables.
 The interactive charts was coded using the LiveChart package from the C# library.

 A detailed documentation about the project which includes the project charter, design, test plan and evaluation can be found in the repository.
-YouTube links to the footages of the program can also be found under the document's section for 'Test plan' as the code for the entire program is not uploaded.
+YouTube links to the footages of the program can also be found under the document's section for 'Test plan' as only two of the forms' source code will be uploaded.

+form2d shows how I have used differnt SQL commands to upate the database. form4 uses merge sort to present the data in ASC/DSC order based on the stats that the user have chosen.